Throughout various careers in academia, business, politics, and the media, John Hewson has been a climate activist since the early 90s.

 John is an adjunct Professor at UTS Business School; Adjunct BCEC Professorial Fellow Curtin University; Professorial Fellow, Thinker-in-Residence, and Member Advisory Board, Institute of Applied Ecology at the University of Canberra.

-He is currently a director at The Sir Roland Wilson Foundation at ANU.
+He is currently a director at The Sir Roland Wilson Foundation at ANU and is also a patron of Overseas bankers Association, and Smart Energy Council, and Chair of the Commission for the Human Future

-Careers: My career can be divided into five parts, sometimes overlapping
+Careers: John’s career can be divided into five parts, sometimes overlapping

 -economist and academic